ALife-Newsletter/alife_social/README.md

 # Alife Social
 Places where to interact with fellow ALifers.
-To add yourself or signal dead links, submit a pull request or contact lana.sinapayen@gmail.com
+To add yourself or signal dead links, submit a pull request or fill this form: https://forms.gle/GZfgE5Am3mPwo64MA]
 Please do not add other people's handles without their consent.

 ## Discord